Chanctonbury Ring Morris Men are an all-

 the use of Bells (on bell-

 We have, over the years, had several ‘additional characters’, sometimes known as Mythical Beasts, joining us for some of our dancing.
 The one you may meet if he comes out to play, is Georgian, our dragon.
 If during the course of one of our performances you are confronted by him, you are strongly advised to appease his hunger by feeding him coins of the realm.
 He is particularly fond of the little gold ones and has even been known to swallow the Euro, which is more than can be said for the rest of us.

 Unfortunately, as you may notice, we have not so far been able to cure him of the bad habit of eating children in the audience…

-The pictures at the top of the website are of Chanctonbury Ring, the famous landmark on the top of the South Downs in Sussex from which we are named.
+The picture at the top of the website is of Chanctonbury Ring, the famous landmark on the top of the South Downs in Sussex from which we are named.
 An iron age hill fort was the hill’s chief feature, until a crown of Beech trees was planted in 1760 by a young man named Charles Goring who lived to 85 and saw his trees grow to maturity.
 At the time of planting, the locals were rather upset with the venture but the trees were later seen as a thing of beauty, before many of them were blown down during the hurricane of October 1987.
 The trees were replanted but the Ring won’t look quite the same for a number of years yet.
 We dance here at 7.00am every May Day (storms permitting).

 We were formed in Shoreham-